halilibrhimtas/microservices-rent-a-car/README.md

 # RENT A CAR MICROSERVICES

-Bu proje, bir araç kiralama işi için mikroservis mimarisini kullanarak geliştirilmiştir.
-Proje, Spring Boot ve Spring Cloud framework'lerini kullanarak Customer Service, Car Service, Rental Service, Notification Service, Discovery Server ve Api Gateway mikroservislerini içermektedir.
+This project has been developed using a microservices architecture for a car rental business.
+The project includes microservices for Customer Service, Car Service, Rental Service, Notification Service, Discovery Server, and Api Gateway, utilizing Spring Boot and Spring Cloud frameworks.

-## Mikroservisler
+## Microservices

 1. **Customer Service**
-   - Müşteri verilerini yönetir.
+   - Manages customer data.
-   - RESTful API üzerinden müşteri bilgileri için CRUD işlemlerinin yapılmasını sağlar.
+   - Enables CRUD operations for customer information via RESTful API.
-   - Müşterinin adı, soyadı, email adresi, şifresi, doğum tarihi bilgileri istenir ve bakiye bilgisi takip edilir.
+   - Collects customer information such as name, surname, email address, password, birthdate, and tracks the balance.
-   - Veritabanı olarak PostgreSQL kullanılır.
+   - Uses PostgreSQL as the database.

 2. **Car Service**
-   - Araç bilgilerini yönetir.
+   - Manages vehicle information.
-   - Araç bilgileri için her aracın bir modeli, her modelin ise bir markası olacak şekilde oluşturulur.
-Aracın plakası, ücreti, model yılı, rengi ve kullanılabilirliği bilgileri takip edilir.
-Araç plakası için Türkiye standartlarına uygun olması için Regex mevcuttur.
+   - Establishes a model for each vehicle, with each model having a brand.
+Tracks the license plate, fee, model year, color, and availability information for each vehicle.
+Utilizes Regex for license plates to comply with Turkiye standards.
-   - Araba resimleri kullanıcıdan alınır ve Cloudinary bulut sisteminde tutulur.
-Kullanıcının fotoğrafları yüklemesi için thymeleaf kütüphanesi ile arayüz oluşturulmuştur.
+   - Captures car images from users and stores them in the Cloudinary cloud system.
+A user interface for uploading photos is created using the Thymeleaf library.
-   - Araba, araba resimleri, model ve marka için MongoDB veritabanında ayrı ayrı collection olarak tutulmaktadır.
+   - Stores information for cars, car images, models, and brands as separate collections in the MongoDB database.

 3. **Rental Service**
-   - Kiralama işlemlerini yönetir.
+   - Manages rental operations.
-   - Araç kiralama işlemi için araba id'si ve müşteri id'si bilgileri alınır.
-Kiralama sürecinin başlangıç, bitiş tarihi ve kiralama durumu takip edilir.
+   - Collects car ID and customer ID for the car rental process.
+Tracks the start and end date of the rental process and the rental status.
-   - Car Service ve Customer Service ile senkron bir iletişim halinde olup aracın müsaitliği, günlük ücreti ve kiralama için müşteri bakiyesi bilgileri takip edilmektedir.
+   - Communicates synchronously with Car Service and Customer Service to track the availability of the car, daily rate, and customer balance for rental.
-   - Senkron iletişim için Web Client kullanılmaktadır.
-Web Client, senkron/asenkron olarak çalışan, web tabanlı servislerle etkileşimde bulunmak için kullanılan bir HTTP istemcisidir.
+   - Uses Web Client for synchronous communication.
+Web Client is an HTTP client used to interact with web-based services that operate synchronously/asynchronously.
-   - Kiralama işlemi gerçekleştiğinde Notification Service ile asenkron iletişim halinde kiralama bilgilerini mail formatında(rentalTopic) gönderilmektedir.
-Bu iletişim için Kafka kullanılmaktadır(RabbitMQ ile aynı işleve sahip).
+   - When the rental process is completed, it communicates asynchronously with the Notification Service to send rental information in mail format (rentalTopic).
+Kafka is used for this communication (similar function to RabbitMQ).
-   - Veritabanı olarak PostgreSQL kullanılır.
+   - Uses PostgreSQL as the database.

 4. **Notification Service**
-   - Kullanıcılara bildirim gönderme işlemlerini yönetir.
+   - Manages notification processes to send notifications to users.
-   - Kiralama durumu güncellemeleri ve diğer önemli bildirimleri sağlar.
+   - Provides updates on rental status and other important notifications.
-   - Async iletişim için Kafka'yı kullanmaktadır.
+   - Utilizes Kafka for asynchronous communication.

 5. **Discovery Server**
-   - Servislerin dinamik olarak bulunmasını ve bağlanmasını sağlayan Eureka tabanlı keşif sunucusudur.
+   - Eureka-based discovery server that enables dynamic discovery and connection of services.

 6. **Api Gateway**
-   - Harici talepleri yönlendiren ve iç servislere ileten API Gateway.
+   - API Gateway that directs and forwards external requests to internal services.
-   - OAuth 2.0 tipinde Authorization kullanılmaktadır.
-Keycloak üzerinden client oluşturularak, `localhost:8181` url'i üzerinden istekler göndermek için JWT token oluşturulur.
+   - Uses OAuth 2.0 type of Authorization.
+JWT tokens are created through Keycloak by creating a client to send requests via the `localhost:8181` URL.

 ## Installation

-Her servisi başlatmak için aşağıdaki adımları takip edin.
+Follow the steps below to start each service.

-1. **Projeyi Kopyalayın**
+1. **Clone the Project**
    - `git clone https://github.com/username/ai-customer-support-chatbot.git cd microservices-rent-a-car`

 2. **Install Package**
-    - Projenin olduğu klasörde `mvn clean install` komutunu çalıştırın.
+    - Run the `mvn clean install` command in the project folder.

 3. **Docker**
-    - Projeyi Docker'da çalıştırmak için öncelikle yüklemeliyiz. `docker-compose up -d`
+    - To run the project in Docker, you must first install it. `docker-compose up -d`
-    - Projeyi durdurmak için `docker-compose stop`, tekrar başlatmak için `docker-compose start`, Docker'dan kaldırmak için `docker-compose down`
+    - To stop the project, use `docker-compose stop`, to start it again use `docker-compose start`, to remove it from Docker use `docker-compose down`

 ## Video
   - [Video 1](https://vimeo.com/manage/videos/887836060/839fd8a31c)